 Why not move to a larger venue?

 We have explored options with larger seating capacity in Gunnison.
 However, we have consistently heard that many Crested Butte community members would not attend if the show were moved out of town.
-Staying local allows us to best serve the majority of our audience and participants.
+Staying in CB allows us to best serve our audience and participants.

 Why not add more than four shows?